MostafaElGamal/vue-dynamic-filters/README.md

 ### First Method

-you don't have to worry about looping and the output value the first method of the `vue-dynamic-filters` will handel that for you, you can see the first example code right here [First Method Code](https://github.com/MostafaElGamal/vue-dynamics-filters/blob/master/src/Demo/firstExample.vue) the products data is just for testing purpsoes
+you don't have to worry about looping throw the filters `vue-dynamic-filters` will do all the work for you and the output value will also handle that for you, you can see the first example code right here -> [First Method Code](https://github.com/MostafaElGamal/vue-dynamics-filters/blob/master/src/Demo/firstExample.vue) the the products data is just for testing purposes.

 ```js
 <template>